Hi here. My name is Christi Bradford, and I’m here to teach you about income investing – even if you’ve never heard the term before.

 Honestly, if I had to only invest in bonds and dividend stocks for the rest of my life I would probably suffer from investment-induced narcolepsy.

-But now that I’ve made income investing my mission, I see opportunities everywhere.
+But now that I’ve met someone and am learning from someone who is living the dream, income investing has become my mission.
+I see opportunities everywhere.

 That’s a lot of opportunity, fun, and income!